alphabitrus/Alpha-python/README.md

 # Alpha-python
 Inspect and analyze data
-Certainly!
-Here's the README.md file regenerated from the provided text:

----

 # Project Overview

 The purpose of this project is to investigate and understand the provided data.
 This activity aims to: